ppuertocrem/obnl/README.md

     python setup.py install

-In some systems you need Administrator right to run this command.
+In some systems you need Administrator rights to run this command.

 Warning : OBNL requires these packages to be used in full :